 Kegel exercises can strengthen your pelvic floor strength, improve bladder function, and possibly even completely eliminate leakage.

 As a first step, identify the pelvic floor muscles by stopping urination midstream.
 You should feel a clench inside the pelvic region that is holding it in.
 These are the muscles you will need to target for these two forms of Kegels.5

 Try and do about 3 sets of short and long contractions each with 10 repetitions per set, twice a day.
-The focus needs to be on accuracy rather than count.
-So if you can’t manage so many, do fewer but do them right.6

 This helps work the “fast twitch muscles” and the contractions are short or quick.
 These muscles help to quickly close off urine flow, avoiding leakage.

 - Quickly tighten your muscles, lifting them up, before releasing immediately.

 - Contract the muscles as you breathe out.
 Repeat this quick contraction.

 With this exercise, you boost the supportive strength of your pelvic floor muscles, specifically the “slow twitch muscles.”

 - On an empty bladder, tighten the muscles gradually and hold for about 5 seconds.

 - Then relax for 5 seconds.